diloua/kubernetes_zoopark/README.md

 # The C++ program : Equistrian display

 ## Classes :
+.
 		---- Animal----
 		|				      |
 	Horse				Zebra
 	   |				 |
 	   --Zebroid--

-	I used the virtual keyword to create this diamond tree.

 ## Specific functions and keywords used
   -virtual method declaration/override : used to access subclass attributes from superclass array -sort function : function used to sort element in a range from first term to last term

 ## Usage